High-precision quantum algorithms for partial differential equations

 Fourth, can we use quantum algorithms for PDEs as a subroutine of other quantum algorithms?
-For example, some PDE algorithms have state preparation steps that require inverting finite difference matrices (such as \cite{CJO17} using certain oracles for the initial conditions); are there other scenarios in which state preparation can be done using the solution of another system of PDEs?
+For example, some PDE algorithms have state preparation steps that require inverting finite difference matrices (such as Reference~\cite{CJO17} using certain oracles for the initial conditions); are there other scenarios in which state preparation can be done using the solution of another system of PDEs?
 Can quantum algorithms for PDEs be applied to other algorithmic tasks, such as optimization?

 Finally, how should these algorithms be applied?
 While PDEs have broad applications, much more work remains to understand the extent to which quantum algorithms can be of practical value.
 Answering this question will require careful consideration of various technical aspects of the algorithms.
 In particular: What measurements give useful information about the solutions, and how can those measurements be efficiently implemented?
 How should the oracles encoding the equations and boundary conditions be implemented in practice?
 And with these aspects taken into account, what are the resource requirements for quantum computers to solve classically intractable problems related to PDEs?